 2. Get feedback from online communities to improve your content

 Feedback is key to creating effective social content.
 We all sometimes struggle with picking a final version to post to social.
 Even after collaborating with close colleagues, you may seek an external opinion to ensure that an audience digests the message and visuals in the way you intended.
 Normally, this could be a coworker in a different role or a customer browsing your shop.
 In this remote time, we’re seeing creators turning to social communities to get virtual feedback and create community from afar.
-Hint: create enough in Spark and you could get an invite to our private Facebook group for power users.
+Hint: create enough in Adobe Spark and you could get an invite to our private Facebook group for power users.

 3. Celebrate your team to boost morale